What is an Airbnb cleaning fee?

 The cleaning fee for this 3 bedroom rental as seen itemized, is $85.
 (Note this is 2018).
 In 2022, this may be as high as $150.

 How much should my Airbnb cleaning fee be?

-Airbnb cleaning fees vary widely, the average is $50, but fees vary widely depending on several factors.
+Airbnb cleaning fees vary widely, the average is $150, but fees vary widely depending on several factors.
 Factors such as beds, square footage, extra rooms, number of guests, length of stay, and most importantly, geographic market impact airbnb cleaning fees.
 A good rule of thumb is to research listings through Airbnb search in the same market as yours.
 For example, if you have a 3 bedroom private home in Orlando, search for several 3 bedroom homes like yours on Airbnb and average their cleaning fees.
-If the average cleaning fee falls in a range from $85-125, price according to what you pay your Airbnb cleaning service.
+If the average cleaning fee is approximately $150, price according to what you pay your Airbnb cleaning service.